TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 auto_barber             None            This option allows to select molecular entity used in Auto
                                         Barber procedure.
 See also :ref:`auto_barber_procedure` and
                                         :meth:`~aquaduct.traj.paths.GenericPaths.barber_with_spheres`.
+auto_barber_mincut      1.4             Minimal radius of spheres used in Auto Barber.
+If a sphere has
+                                        radius smaller then this value it is not used to cut.
+This option can be switched off by setting it to `None`.
 =====================   ==============  ================================================================